-Now go to page 7.
-Now use your eyes to look at the two Landmarks at the top of page 7.
+Now go to page 7 in the Activity Book.
+Use your eyes to look at the two Landmarks at the top of page 7.
 Compare the two Landmarks.
 What is different?
 Look at the building on the left, then look at the building on the right.
 Circle the 3 differences on the right building (party hat, cupcake or number of trees, coffee cup).